-^bChange the oil for the first time at 250 hours maximum of (break-in) operation, then every 250 hours thereafter.
-If PLUS-50 or ACEA-E4/E5 oil is used along with a John Deere oil filter, the oil change interval may be extended by 50 percent to 375 hours.
+^bChange the oil for the first time before 100 hours maximum of (break-in) operation, then every 250 hours thereafter.
+If PLUS-50 oil is used along with a John Deere oil filter, the oil change interval may be extended by 50 percent to 375 hours.